bondarukoleh/java_playground/info/basics.md

     public Antenna antenna = new Antenna(); // in cellPhone object stored reference antenna object, not the object itself
 }
 ```

+All the constructors in an object's inheritance tree must run when you create a new object.
+Even abstract class has a
+constructor.
+You cannot make an object from it, but when you extend it - his superclass constructor also called via
+new keyword, and if there are no default (empty) constructor in parent class - child needs to implement it, and call
+super(arguments) to parent constructor.